martinusso/fixturefactory.net/README.md

 Generator fake objects as test data.

 Important: Targeting and Running .NET Framework apps for version 4.5 and later.
+Incompatible with previous version.

 ## Contributing